Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/B. Product Funnel Analysis.md

 | product_id | product_name | product_category | view_counts | add_to_cart_counts | abandoned | purchased |
 |------------|---------------|-------------------|-------------|---------------------|-----------|-----------|
 | 4 | Russian Caviar | Luxury | 1563 | 946 | 249 | 697 |

+#### Analysis of Product Most Likely to Be Abandoned

+1. **Insights**:

+   - Luxury Product: Russian Caviar falls under the Luxury category, which may imply a higher price point or more exclusive nature compared to other products.
+   - High Abandonment Rate: The relatively high number of abandonments suggests that customers might have shown interest in the product but ultimately decided not to proceed with the purchase.
+   - Potential Improvements: Analyzing the reasons behind abandonment, such as pricing concerns, shipping costs, or checkout process issues, could provide insights into areas for improvement to reduce abandonment rates and increase conversions.
+Additionally, targeted marketing or promotional strategies could be employed to encourage customers to complete their purchase of Russian Caviar.

 ### 3. Which product had the highest view to purchase percentage?